-A. Upon approval by the Director of ODM, this Agreement shall be in effect from the date executed and shall run concurrently with the Three-Way, including any permissible renewals pursuant to Section 5.7 of the Three-Way, unless this Agreement is suspended or terminated pursuant to Article VIII prior to the termination date.
+A. Upon approval by the Director of ODM, this Agreement shall be in effect from the date executed through June 30, 2020 and shall run concurrently with the Three-Way, including any permissible renewals pursuant to Section 5.7 of the Three-Way, unless this Agreement is suspended or terminated pursuant to Article VIII prior to the termination date, or otherwise amended pursuant to Article IX.